Harvest was founded in 1978 by a group of citizens concerned about their hungry

-The five most pressing needs facing Second Harvest and its ability to serve the hungry in FY 14-15 are:
+The most pressing needs facing Second Harvest and its ability to serve the hungry in FY15-16 are:

-While these efforts are crucial to the growth of the food bank, my primary focus continues to be maintaining the safety and quality of every pound of food we distribute.
-To do this, we continue to work with the USDA, Feeding America, and the Health Department to maintain our high standard for food safety as our food output continues to rapidly increase.
+While these efforts are crucial to the growth of the food bank, my primary focus remains on maintaining the safety and quality of every pound of food we distribute.
+To do this, we will continue to work with the USDA, Feeding America, and the Health Department to maintain our high standard for food safety as our food output continues to rapidly increase.

-Moving forward, Second Harvest requires the continued support of Middle Tennesseans everywhere.
-Whether that comes via the donation of food, volunteer time spent sorting and inspecting food in our distribution center, or giving funds to our programs where every $1 provides 4 meals to those in need, we need your help.
-To learn more about how you can get involved, visit http://secondharvestmidtn.org/.
+As we move forward, Second Harvest requires the continued support of Middle Tennesseans everywhere.
+Whether that comes via the donation of food, volunteer time spent sorting and inspecting food in our distribution center, or the giving of funds to our programs where every $1 provides 4 meals to those in need, we need your help.
+To learn more about how you can get involved visit http://secondharvestmidtn.org/.